const std = @import("std");

 defer

-helps you to garantee that your program frees the allocated memory, even if a runtime error occurs.- pointers and object are non-nullable by default.
+helps you to guarantee that your program frees the allocated memory, even if a runtime error occurs.- pointers and objects are non-nullable by default.
 This helps you to avoid memory problems that might arise from de-referencing null pointers.

 - Zig offers some native types of allocators (called “testing allocators”) that can detect memory leaks and double-frees.
-These types of allocators are widely used on unit tests, so they make your unit tests a weapon that you can use to detect memory problems in your code.
+These types of allocators are widely used on unit tests, so they transform your unit tests into a weapon that you can use to detect memory problems in your code.

 - arrays and slices in Zig have their lengths embedded in the object itself, which makes the